 WordPress and Shopify Site Integration

 Content at Scale also offers both a WordPress and Shopify plugin which lets you link your dashboard to your individual WordPress site.
-If you have writers that are going to edit directly inside the C@S dashboard, connecting the dashboard to your site will let editors automatically publish content on your site when writing is complete.
+If you have writers who are going to edit directly inside the C@S dashboard, connecting the dashboard to your site will let editors automatically publish content on your site when writing is complete.

 The plugin is free (you just have to have an account with credits) and then you can install the plugin and activate it through an API key.